 Two years in a row, the &Beyond Kirkman’s Kamp family also organised a successful fundraiser in order to spread some Christmas spirit to more than 200 orphans at the Newington C Home Based Care Centre.
 At the highly anticipated Christmas party, each child received a gift and bucket of sweets with their name on it.
 Seeing the smiles of pure joy on the children’s faces truly makes it all the more worthwhile.

-It’s no secret that an active lifestyle leads to a healthier body and more positive state of mind, which is why we encourage our staff through sport.
-From exercising and stretching at the morning meetings, to practicing yoga at sunrise and taking part in highly competitive inter-lodge soccer and volleyball tournaments, &Beyonders are getting active and encouraging each other to move.
+It’s no secret that an active lifestyle leads to a healthier body and a more positive state of mind, which is why we encourage our staff through sport.
+From exercising and stretching at the morning meetings, to practising yoga at sunrise and taking part in highly competitive inter-lodge soccer and volleyball tournaments, &Beyonders are getting active and encouraging each other to move.

 Education is a powerful tool and we are never too old to learn something new, which is why the &Beyond Life programme incorporates learning into its journey towards wellbeing.
-Our teams have been inspired to learn through educational visits to nearby landmarks, informative health seminars on diabetes and HIV, as well as regular refresher workshops about everything from housekeeping and hospitality, to food, flora and fauna.
+Our teams have been inspired to learn through educational visits to nearby landmarks, informative health seminars on diabetes and HIV, as well as regular refresher workshops about everything from housekeeping and hospitality to food, flora and fauna.

 Not only do we encourage our staff to learn and continually develop their minds, but we also provide much-needed mentorship to deserving students in local communities.
 Our Star in Training programme at &Beyond Phinda Private Game Reserve selects individuals in the neighbouring communities that do not have access to tertiary education or training and it affords them valuable on-site training and workplace experience in the tourism and hospitality industry.